chspanos/arcade-game/README.md

 This project is an implementation of a Frogger-style arcade game designed to run in a web browser.

+## Project Motivation

+This arcade game was created as part of the Udacity Front-End Web Developer nanodegree.
+To implement this project, I employed object-oriented JavaScript to create the Player and Enemy class objects and to code all the methods needed to implement their behavior.
+A game engine and art assets were provided as part of the start-up package.

+In addition to coding the basic game functionality, I added a couple of enhancements:

+* A score feature - Points are awarded whenever the Player successfully reaches the water.
+Points are also deducted whenever the Player collides with an Enemy.
+* A _Gem Power-Up_ feature - Whenever the Player lands on a Gem, the Gem object changes color and all Enemy objects run at half speed for a short period of time thereafter.

+These enhancements were also implemented using JavaScript object-oriented programming techniques.

+For more detailed instructions on this project, check out this Udacity course [guide](https://docs.google.com/document/d/1v01aScPjSWCCWQLIpFqvg3-vXLH2e8_SZQKC8jNO0Dc/pub?embedded=true).

 ## How to Load the Game

+1. A ready-to-run version of this game can be found on my arcade project web page.
+Click [here](https://chspanos.github.io/frontend-nanodegree-arcade-game) to play the game.

+If you want to download your own version of the game, follow these directions:

 1. Clone this repository or download the code using the GitHub buttons on the repository menu.
 You will need the following files to run the game: